-Leaving Certificate/LCVP with a minimum H5 in Art and one other H5/O1 and four O6/H7 grades or equivalent or QQI level 5 award with a merit profile or BTEC National Diploma with a merit profile.
+Leaving Certificate/LCVP with a minimum H5 in Art and one other H5/O1 and three O6/H7 grades or equivalent or QQI level 5 award with a merit profile or BTEC National Diploma with a merit profile.
 The academic entry requirements may be waived for mature applicants (21+).

 HND in Classical and Computer Animation

 This award is made by the UK awarding body BTEC Pearson and is not, at present, placed on the Irish National Framework of Qualifications (NFQ)

 A Higher National Diploma is recognised by the QQI as being comparable to the Higher Certificate at NFQ Level 6.

 - Students applying for Animation Courses should bring to the interview a portfolio of artwork completed within the past year demonstrating drawing skills and interests.

 - This portfolio should contain: Four A3 size drawings from life or the human figure displaying emotion (anger, happiness, love, sadness etc).
 It is suggested that you ask a friend or family member to pose for these drawings and that you spend no more than 2 hours on this exercise.
 Quick sketches are better than finished pieces.

 - Approximately twelve pieces of artwork (sketches and more finished work) including observational drawings (life drawing/still life), perspective drawing, some colour work and work of personal interest.

 - A sketchbook of quick, 5 to 10 minutes, drawings from life (people, animals, still life, buildings interior or exterior).

 - Please bring only original work.
 The drawings of established cartoon characters and work copied from books or photographs should not be included.